 If you were injured in a slip, and fall that was caused by snow, ice or any other hazardous condition, you should immediately seek medical treatment.
 If possible, you should also note the conditions at the time of the accident, take pictures, and obtain contact information from witnesses.
 This evidence will help us build a successful claim and enable you to recover the compensation you deserve.

-Bad Weather Automobile Accidents
+Inclement Weather Injury from Automobile Accidents

 Although some of the leading causes of motor vehicle accidents are distracted driving, speeding, and driving under the influence, inclement weather and poor road conditions are contributing factors in many vehicle collisions.
 In fact, drivers in the New York area often face a number of weather-related hazards, including: